New York No-Fee Luxury Rentals

 1 Bedroom Apartment For Rent

-Array Property Group works with a wide variety of buildings that have 1 bedroom apartments for rent.
+Array Property Group works with a wide variety of buildings that have 1 bedroom apartments for rent as well as no fee luxury 1 bedrooms.
 Most people usually look for a one bedroom apartment if they need more space or if they prefer some sort of separation between the living area and the sleeping area.
 It’s also often the case that people are looking for a 2 bedroom but don’t need that much space, so they often resort to looking for a 1 bedroom with a larger dining area (this is also a great way to find larger spaces that end up being slightly less expensive than a full 2 bedroom).
 One of the most conventional option for 1 bedroom apartments are the straight forward apartments often referred to as cookie cutter one bedrooms, due to their simple interior outlay and floor plan.

 Beyond the straight forward 1 bedroom floor plans, you’ll often find some more unique and unconventional interior arrangements such as the following: